On this page

 A: In this context, an upsell is a complementary product you offer your customer after their initial purchase.
 A downsell is a lower-priced option shown after an upsell is declined.

 Q: Will I be able to track post-purchase offer revenue and conversions in Google Analytics, Facebook Pixel or other Third-party analytics?

-A: No. Only the initial Shopify checkout order conversion and revenue can be tracked in 3rd party analytics.
-Shopify will work on adding support for post-purchase conversion tracking in Q1 2021.
+A: No. Only the initial Shopify Checkout order conversion and revenue can be tracked in 3rd party analytics.
+Shopify will work on adding support for post-purchase conversion tracking projected for Q2 2021.

 Q: Is there a free trial available to test out OneClickUpsell?